c3lang/c3-web/src/content/docs/Getting Started/compile.md

 ## 1. Install LLVM

 See LLVM the [LLVM documentation](https://llvm.org/docs/GettingStarted.html) on how to set up LLVM for development.
-- On MacOS, installing through Homebrew works fine.
+- On MacOS, installing through Homebrew or MacPorts works fine.
 - Using apt-get on Linux should work fine as well.
 - For Windows you can download suitable pre-compiled LLVM binaries from https://github.com/c3lang/win-llvm